dev-hato/tfrbac/README.md

-# TerraForm-Refactoring-Blocks-Auto-Cleaner
+# Terraform-Refactoring-Blocks-Auto-Cleaner

 ## description

-A tool that automatically deletes import blocks and moved blocks of terraform.
+A tool that automatically deletes import blocks and moved blocks of Terraform.

 ## install